atinm/loopers/README.md

 ### Settings

 Configuration is stored the standard system user config location (typically this will be ~/.config/loopers/).

-Currently the configuration consists of a set of mappings from midi messages to loopers commands.
-These should be placed in a file called `midi_mappings.tsv` in that config directory, which will be automatically created after loopers is run for the first time.
+Currently the configuration consists of a set of mappings for both MIDI In and Midi Out.

+Midi In is a set of mappings from midi in messages to loopers commands.
+These should be placed in a file called `midi_in_mappings.tsv` in that config directory, which will be automatically created after loopers is run for the first time.